Skip to Main Content

 2:45–4 p.m.

 This class will focus on oral communications and practical use of the language.
-Students will learn about culture and useful expressions, basic grammar, and vocabulary and phrases aimed at interacting and surviving in a Spanish-speaking context.
+Students will learn about culture and useful expressions, basic grammar, vocabulary, and phrases aimed to interact and survive in a Spanish-speaking context.

 Tuesday